 Training Dates: Saturday, August 8th & Sunday, August 9th

 - 20-hour training includes experiential education theory, facilitation practice, and lots of activities to do with your groups.

 Training Dates: TBD

 - 40-hour training includes all subjects from low only training, as well as inspecting, belaying, and running high elements.

 - Price: $60 ($149.00 non-members)

-The trainings run congruently and follow the standards as set by the Association for Challenge Course Technology (ACCT).
+The training runs congruently and follows the standards as set by the Association for Challenge Course Technology (ACCT).
 They are designed for the beginner facilitator and cover frontloading, debriefing, and sequencing of activities.
 The technical skills covered in this training include spotting, belaying, access climbing, and gear inspections.
-At the end of training, you will have a wide repertoire of activities that you can lead on or off the challenge course.
+At the end of the training, you will have a wide repertoire of activities that you can lead on or off the challenge course.
 The last day of the course includes testing.
 Participants who successfully complete the training and testing will be offered a certificate of completion.
 This training is not a guarantee for employment with the UREC Challenge Program but is required to be hired.

 Training occurs early in the fall semester over the course of two weekends, and immediately after spring semester during the week after finals as well as a week during summer.
-If a training isn't listed below, email firstname.lastname@example.org for upcoming training dates.
+If the training link isn't listed, email email@example.com for upcoming training dates.